kodans/MyApps/README.md

      TaxItemsSource.cs -  This will generate the list of TaxItems as a collection. purpose of this class creation is to seperate the Tax Items generation.

- Design decisions made: folder structues (Core and Infrastrucre) created for seprate models(entities),services,exceptions and interfaces used in the applicaitons to make them well organized.
+ Design decisions: folder structues (Core and Infrastrucre) created for seprate models(entities),services,exceptions and interfaces used in the applicaitons to make the soltion structure simply well-factored.
+Interfaces are used in appropriate places to swap the implementation logic whenever needed.(E.g: in unit testing).
+Nature of this structure is to support modularity and encapsulation.

  ## PayslipGenerator.Tests (xunit test project)
        xunit test project created test TaxCreation and EmployeeCreation services mainly.possible of extending by adding more unit tests when application grows.